 Working with the British Council's Music team

 Our specialist music programme managers work closely with colleagues overseas to identify projects which will meet the British Council's strategic priorities in their country, often planning at least a year ahead.
-If you have been invited to perform overseas and would like to explore the potential for British Council support, we strongly recommend that the overseas partner approaches the local British Council Arts Office in the country concerned to discuss the project in general terms before submitting full details.
+If you have been invited to perform overseas and would like to explore the potential for British Council support, we strongly recommend that the overseas partner approaches the local British Council office in the country concerned to discuss the project in general terms with our local Arts team before submitting full details.
 Also the British artist, ensemble or music company should contact our Arts staff based in London to assess the likelihood of British Council support.

 Alternative Music Funding Options

 Try the Arts Opportunities page on the British Council Arts website for various funding options and new opportunities.
 These are not all music opportunities but this page offers a great starting point in terms of what is available currently and which programmes will be looking for applications in the near future.
 The list is updated regularly.